 The SNP’s global work funded by WFD focuses on select projects on cross-party, thematic bases to maximise the depth of our international engagement.
 The SNP’s approach to representation and equality, particularly with regards to women’s political leadership, is at the heart of our international democracy support.
 With a female party leader, First Minister Nicola Sturgeon, and the UK’s first gender-balanced Cabinet, our programming shares Scotland’s experience of good practice with partners moving closer to gender equality.
 Additionally, the SNP adopted some of the most ambitious emissions reduction targets in the world and supports international projects to tackle the twin crises of climate change and ecological decline.

-“Westminster Foundation brings political parties together to promote and strengthen democracies throughout the world.
+“WFD brings political parties together to promote and strengthen democracies throughout the world.
 This is important work, based on the values of human rights, justice and fairness for all.”

 Parliamentary Women's Caucus: Malawi

 The Parliamentary Women’s Caucus is a cross-party group of women parliamentarians represented in the Malawian National Assembly which advocates for policy and legislation promoting gender equity in all spheres of Malawian society.
 The SNP WFD programme has worked with the PWC since 2017 to partner with the Lilongwe-based Centre for Civil Society Strengthening (CCSS).
 SNP WFD’s partnership with PWC has been ongoing since 2017 and has four key workstreams: Girls Education, Women’s Political Participation, Women’s Economic Empowerment and Gender Based Violence.